dheerendramehar/dheerendramehar.github.io/content/about/_index.md

 > If you can't make it better, don't make it worse.

 Hi, my name is Dheerendra.
 I graduated in Electrical Enginnering from IIT Kanpur.
-I am blessed with a beautiful and lovely family.
-I love to spend time with them.
+I am blessed with a beautiful & lovely family and I love to spend time with them.

+My circle often call me <font face="Consolas"> echo "$(tr A-Za-z N-ZA-Mn-za-m <<< QuvehOunv)"</font>.
 This is, how i look in ASC-II art.
 <img src="/posts/images/ASC-II.png" alt="drawing" width="200"/>
 *Credits: https://asciiart.club*